-I’ve seen many policies where this option is left off.
+I’ve seen many policies that exclude this option.
 If you don’t include this option at the time of application, you will then need to reapply for a new policy if you want more disability insurance.
 If your health changed in any way, you could face benefit limitations, higher premiums, or declined altogether.

 Optional Disability Insurance Riders For Teachers

-You can add optional riders at an additional cost to your policy to best fit your needs and budget.
+You can add optional disability insurance riders at an extra cost to your policy to best fit your needs and budget.

 Disability insurance is very customizable.
-If you want more benefits, expect to pay more in premium.
+If you want more benefits, however, expect to pay higher premium rates.
 Some popular rider options for teachers include:

 Return of Premium Rider: You will receive the premiums you paid back if you never make a claim.